zafriii/Serenify-Version-1.0/README.md

    - If you forget your password, use the **Forgot Password** feature to reset it via email verification.

 2. **Profile Setup**
-   - After logging in, visit your **Profile** page where you can update your personal details like name, email, and profile picture.
+   - After logging in, visit your **Profile** page where you can update your personal details like name, phone, and password.
    - You can also view your activity history through the **Profile Timeline**.
    - Ensure to verify your account via **OTP** (One Time Password) sent to your email for added security.